ivedeneev/CollectionKit/README.md

 **IMPORTANT!** if you use animated updates via `performUpdates` or `setNeedsUpdate` dont use update methods of UICollectionView directly.
 It may lead to unpredictable behaviour

 ## IVCollectionView
-`IVCollectionView` is `UICollectionView` subclass designed to manage incorrect updates.
+`IVCollectionView` is experemental `UICollectionView` subclass designed to manage incorrect updates.
 You can use it instead of ordinary CollectionView.
-Typical use case is simultanious updates.
+Typical use case is many  simultanious updates.

 ## Custom sections
 You can provide your own section implementation using `AbstractCollectionSection` protocol.
 For example, you can use it for using `CollectionDirector` with `Realm.Results` and save `Results` lazy behaviour or implementing expandable sections (see exapmles).
 Also you can create subclass of `CollectionSection` if you dont need radically different behaviour